 - What Iberian Peninsula DNA is

 - How Iberian DNA might have ended up in your results

 - Whether or not you might be able to find the ancestor(s) who contributed Iberian DNA to you

 The Iberian Peninsula has turned out to be one of the most mysterious European DNA ethnicities.
 It’s the most popular topic on this website, and I receive more e-mail questions about Iberian ancestry than I do any other ethnicity.

-Where is the Iberian Peninsula?
+Where is the Iberian Peninsula DNA region located?

-The basic geography question is an easy one.
+This basic geography question is an easy one.
 The Iberian Peninsula is located on the southwestern part of the continent of Europe – almost like a little tip – and it is where Portugal and Spain are located.